matteofabbri/EuropeanGreatAtlasOfProfanities/README.md

 - Te qifsha listen e dasmes pillropsh: I will fuck your wedding guest,you pussytribe.
 - Te qifsha motren: I will fuck your sister
 - Karakurv: Dicks bitch (*kara - dicks & kurv - bitch *)
+- T'dhesha n'fyt: I shit in your throat (*to someone who talks too much or bad things*)
+- T'pjerdhsha n'vesh: i fart in your ear (*to someone who cant hear well*)
+- U qifsh me gomar: Go fuck a donkey
+- Te qift kina nanen: May all hina's population fuck yout mom
+- Te qifsha t'bardhet e syve: fuck your eye whites (WTF ?!?)
+- N'pidh t'satam: In your mother's pussy (*when somebody asks where are you*)

 ## Czech
 - Prdel: Ass